tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 TRANSPORT_DEPARTURE_SOON
 ```

 For the MVP, email and in-app notifications can be implemented first.

-Redis/BullMQ can be introduced when scheduled jobs and notification volume justify it.
+Redis + BullMQ can be introduced for scheduled jobs and asynchronous workloads.

 ---

-# 20. Background Job Architecture
+# 33. Background Job Architecture

-Jobs should handle operations that should not block the main API request.

 ```text
 Express API